Agnibaan SOrTeD: Delays

-On 21 March 2024, a day before launch, AgniKul Cosmos posted on X that they hold the launch based on certain minor observations from the full countdown rehearsals the previous night.
+On 21 March 2024, a day before launch, AgniKul Cosmos posted on X social network that they hold the launch based on certain minor observations from the full countdown rehearsals the previous night.
 The pre-launch procedures began ten hours before liftoff, with the filling of the fuel tanks, deployment of balloons for assessing winds at various altitudes, uploading the programme to the flight computer and getting a final clearance from the launch directors.
 The company postponed another launch attempt on 6 April 2024 while conducting pre-launch checks.
 Another launch attempt on 28 May 2024, was also called off, less than a minute before lift-off.
 The launch date was then set to 30 May 2024 for a fifth launch attempt.

 Launch

-The mission successfully lifted off on 30 May 2024 at 7:15 AM IST from India's first private launchpad, ALP-01, located close to ISRO facilities near SDSC.
+The mission successfully lifted off on 30 May 2024 at 7:15 AM IST from India's first private launchpad, ALP-01, located close to ISRO facilities near Satish Dhawan Space Centre (SDSC).

-The 580 kilogram rocket, with a thrust of 6.25kN and propellant flow rate of 3.3 kg/s $(I_{sp} = 187 s)$, lifted off from Sriharikota for the first time and travelled as high as 20 kilometers above the Earth, before plunging down into the Bay of Bengal and carried about 7 kg of payloads.
+The 580 kilogram rocket, with a thrust of 6.25 kN and propellant flow rate of 3.3 kg/s $(I_{sp} = 187 s)$, lifted off from Sriharikota for the first time and travelled as high as 20 kilometers above the Earth, before plunging down into the Bay of Bengal and carried about 7 kg of payloads.
 The data that it provides would help engineers fine-tune and shape the development of the Agnibaan launch vehicle, which is expected to fly by the last quarter of 2025.